terwo/calculator/README.md

 # calculator
-A calculator for the Odin Project
+A calculator made for the Odin Project.